james2doyle/ohdoylerules.com/content/web/typeform-vector-logo.md

-/*
+---
-Title: Typeform Vector Logo
+Title: "Typeform Vector Logo"
+Description: "Another difficult logo to find.
+This one is for the fun new Typeform service.
+Typeform allows you to create dynamic and fun forms for clients, events, and other general uses."
-Date: 2014-07-31
+Date: "2014-07-31"
-Category: Web
+Category: "Web"
-Template: post
+Template: "post"
-Keywords: Typeform, vector, logo, svg, eps, black
-*/
+Keywords: ["Typeform", "vector", "logo", "svg", "eps", "black"]
+---

 Another difficult logo to find.
 This one is for the fun new Typeform service.
 Typeform allows you to create dynamic and fun forms for clients, events, and other general uses.